Created on 02-04-2019 at 15:14 PM

-The record cup winners against the team from the second tier – it’s clear who the favorites are in Wednesday evening’s DFB Cup quarter-final between FC Bayern and 1.
-FC Heidenheim (live ticker from 12:30 ET).
+The record cup winners against the team from the second tier – it’s clear who the favourites are in Wednesday evening’s DFB Cup quarter-final between FC Bayern and 1.
+FC Heidenheim (live ticker from 18:30 CEST).
 That does not mean Niko Kovac and his team will be underestimating their opponents, though.
 “You can’t do that in this competition,” stated Kovac.
 “We want to take the game seriously and try to settle it as early as possible.”

 The 47-year-old is aware of Heidenheim’s strengths.
 “The physical battle element is much more marked in the second division, and we can expect that on Wednesday.”
 He doesn’t want to reduce the visitors to merely these battling qualities, however.
 “They have the quality to play football if you let them.
 For us, as ever, that means grabbing the game by the scruff of the neck,” added Kovac, who came up against the Baden-Württemberg club with Eintracht Frankfurt last season.
 On that occasion, his team won 2-1 in extra-time to book their place in the quarters.